Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 How to cash out a 401(k)

-Depending on your employer and the type of plan you have, the process to cash out or withdraw money from your 401(k) will differ slightly.
+Depending on your employer and plan type, the process to cash out or withdraw money from your 401(k) will differ slightly.
 But, in general, these are the steps you would take:

 1. Check with your employer’s human resources (HR) department.
-Before doing anything, you’ll need to check with your employer to make sure your retirement plan allows an early withdrawal.
-Even if your employer allows this, you should still familiarize yourself with the fine print to determine what options are available to you.
+Before taking further steps, you’ll need to check with your employer to make sure your retirement plan allows an early withdrawal.
+Even if your employer allows this, read the fine print to determine what options are available to you.

 2. Contact your plan provider.
 Contact your plan provider to notify them that you want to withdraw your money and ask them to send you the necessary paperwork to cash out your account.
 Your provider should be able to send you everything online or over the phone.
 (You can typically find your plan provider’s contact information in your plan documents or statements.)

-3. Obtain required signatures and turn in paperwork.
-In some cases, you’ll need to collect signatures from HR representatives or plan administrators to confirm you’ve submitted the correct documents and can make an early withdrawal of your 401(k) plan.
+3. Get required signatures and turn in paperwork.
+In some cases, you’ll need to collect signatures from HR representatives or plan administrators to confirm you’ve submitted the correct documents.
+You can make an early withdrawal of your 401(k) plan.

 Pros and cons of cashing out a 401(k) early